stephanief3005/sep10-freedem-project/tool/learning-log.md

     * augmented reality

 ### 3/17/2026
-* Instalation + Testing : Go on A-Frame documentation and copy script scr paste it inside head tag
+* Installation + Testing: Go to A-Frame documentation and copy the script, paste it inside the head tag
-* when you add the a-scene element it enters the VR mode button telling you it has been installed
+* When you add the a-scene element, it enters the VR mode button, telling you it has been installed
-* Basic Primitives + HTML attributes is in the documentation
+* Basic Primitives + HTML attributes are in the documentation
-* Each primitive has its own specific atributes + properties
+* Each primitive has its own specific attributes + properties

 ### 3/18/26:
 What I learned while reading through the **entity component system** doc on A-Frame
+* ECS architecture is a common desirable pattern in 3D and game development that is led by the composition over inheritance and hierarchy principle.
+* An entity is basically a mix of components that assemble to create an entity, for example, from the documentation says Light **Bulb = Position + Light + Geometry + Material + Shadow**
+* Systems are represented by <a-scene>‘s HTML attributes.
+* To create an entity, we can use this format
+* format: <a-entity ${componentName}="${propertyName1}: ${propertyValue1}; ${propertyName2}: ${propertyValue2}">
+What I learned while reading through the **writing a compoent** doc on A-Frame
 ### 3/19/26:
 * Text